nus-cs2103-AY2122S2/ip/docs/README.md

 ### Jerry is a task manager
 Jerry is here to help you track your events!
-All you have to do is to tell Jerry what is happening and when.
+All you have to do is to tell Jerry what is happening.

 ### Jerry has a good sense of time
 Jerry can look up for tasks based on a specified date!